tangent-tz/tan-S/Documentation/Lexical Analyzer/Punctuator.md

 - `b` identifier
 - `;` statement terminator

-Now, when the scanner in your compiler encounters the `+` character, it needs to create a token representing this operator.
+Now, when the scanner in the compiler encounters the `+` character, it needs to create a token representing this operator.
 This is where the `Punctuator` enum and `PartiallyScannedPunctuator` class come into play.

 Here's how it happens in a simplified way:

-1. Your scanner reads a character from the source code.
+1. The scanner reads a character from the source code.
 Let's say it's a `+`.
 2. It checks if this character can start a punctuator using `PunctuatorScanningAids.isPunctuatorStartingCharacter('+')`.
 3. If it's true, it calls `PunctuatorScanner.scan()` function, passing the `+` character and the input stream.
 4. Inside `PunctuatorScanner`, a `PartiallyScannedPunctuator` object is created.
 This object holds the `+` character.